fierval/deep-reinforcement-learning/p1_navigation/Report.md

 * Adam hyper-parameters may also need some fine-tuning to see if they help with the network being "stuck" at the later stages
 * [Double Q-Network](https://arxiv.org/pdf/1509.06461.pdf).
 In my experiments (see above) trying to freeze Q targets actually deteriorated perfromance.
 It would be interesting to see if a Double DQN would help.
 * [Noisy Net](https://arxiv.org/pdf/1706.10295.pdf).
 Experimenting with noise could be interesting.
 * [Rainbow](https://arxiv.org/pdf/1710.02298.pdf).
-Since this implementation is so close to the Rainbow algorithm already, it seems to be a natural extension to what has been developed: just add noise.
+Since this implementation is so close to the Rainbow algorithm already, it seems to be a natural extension to what has been developed: just add Noise.